moonwitch/moonwitch.github.io/content/posts/2026-06-13-why-i-want-to-talk-about-this-out-loud.md

 ---
 title: "Why I Want to Talk About This Out Loud"
+description: "Moving from camouflaging to advocacy: why I've decided to share my journey as a queer, neurodivergent woman in tech."
 date: "2026-06-13"
-lastmod: "2026-06-13"
+lastmod: "2026-06-14"
 categories:
-  - neurodivergence
+  - "neurodivergence"
 tags:
-  - neurodivergent
+  - "neurodivergent"
-  - lgbtqia
+  - "lgbtqia"
-  - advocacy
+  - "advocacy"
-  - tech
+  - "tech"
 comments: true
-draft: true
+draft: false
 ---

 For most of my career I worked hard at being unremarkable.
-Not at the job — at being a *person* at the job.
+Not at the job — at being a _person_ at the job.
 I kept the queer parts and the neurodivergent parts folded away where they couldn't cost me anything, and I told myself that was professionalism.
 It wasn't.
 It was camouflage, and it was exhausting, and it quietly taught everyone around me that people like me apparently don't exist in tech.

 I'm done doing that.
 And lately I've started wanting to do the opposite — to talk about this out loud, on stages and in writing, to whoever will listen.
 This post is me saying that intention into the open so I can't quietly take it back.